aliakh/demo-java-reflection/article2.md

 * `boolean isNamePresent()` - returns `true` if and only if the parameter has a name according to the _class_ file
 * `String getName()` - returns the name of the parameter
 * `int getModifiers()` - returns the Java language modifiers for the parameter
-* `Class<?> getType()` - returns a `Class` object that identifies the declared type for the parameter
+* `Class&lt;?> getType()` - returns a `Class` object that identifies the declared type for the parameter
 * `boolean isSynthetic()` - returns `true` if and only if this parameter is neither explicitly nor implicitly declared in the source code
 * `boolean isVarArgs()` - returns `true` if and only if this method is declared to take a variable number of arguments
 * `boolean isImplicit()` - returns `true` if and only if this parameter is implicitly declared in the source code

 If the parameter name is present in the _class_ file, then the `getName` method returns the actual parameter name.
 Otherwise, this method synthesizes the name in the form _argN_, where _N_ is the index of the parameter.
 Notice that _class_ files do not store actual parameter names by default (mainly because larger _class_ files can use more memory in the Java VM).
-To store parameter names in _class_ files, source _java_ files should be compiled with the _-parameters_ option.
+To store parameter names in _class_ files, the source Java files should be compiled with the _-parameters_ option.

 ##### Code examples